AInora

 3

-Data privacy and compliance concerns - 43% cite as a barrier
+Data privacy and compliance concerns

 Healthcare (HIPAA), financial services (PCI-DSS, SOX), and European businesses (GDPR) face real regulatory constraints.
 These are not imaginary fears - non-compliant AI deployment can result in significant fines.
 The solution is choosing AI vendors with relevant compliance certifications.